In the Year of the Wildflower

 There is freedom in the mountains

-Every seven years, the forest is filled with blooms.
+Every seven years, the forest is in full bloom.
 It also bloomed in 1940, when Babette Koller was born in a mountain farmhouse.
 Since then, her life has been closely linked to the rhythms of nature.
 Under pressure from her mother, she marries into a respectable family at 21, even though she loves another man.
-For the sake of her daughter Anna, she ties herself into a marriage that leaves her no breathing space for 14 years.
-Her school friend Burgi follows an entirely different path: escaping the suffocating restriction of her parent's house early on to unwaveringly follow her desire for freedom.
+For the sake of her daughter Anna, she ties herself to a husband that leaves her no breathing space for 14 years.
+Her school friend Burgi follows an entirely different path: escaping the suffocating restriction of her parent’s house early on to follow her desire for freedom.
 Both women pay a high price to live life on their own terms.
 But both remain resolute in following their own path.

 • For readers of Anne Jacobs